climate-tech-handbook/climate-tech-handbook/docs/solution-tropical-forest-restoration.md

 *Changes in soil, ecosystem functioning, forest structure and tree biodiversity as tropical rainforests restoration ([The Conversation](https://theconversation.com/tropical-forests-can-recover-surprisingly-quickly-on-deforested-lands-and-letting-them-regrow-naturally-is-an-effective-and-low-cost-way-to-slow-climate-change-173302))*

 Tropical forest restoration is a critical solution for reversing climate change, with the potential to significantly reduce greenhouse gas emissions and enhance carbon sequestration.
-This article outlines the progress, challenges, and future directions of tropical forest restoration efforts worldwide.
+This article outlines the progress, challenges, and future directions of tropical forest restoration efforts worldwide, with a focus on innovative companies and technologies in this space.

 :::company job openings
 ### [View open jobs in Tropical Forest Restoration](https://climatebase.org/jobs?l=&q=&drawdown_solutions=Tropical+Forest+Restoration)